johanneshoelker/ARDUINO-Raspi/README.md

 Serial1 -> Serial	(because of Arduino Due.
-The according ArduinoHardware.h is attached in arduino_ws) In order to communicate with the Arduino the following command should be played: rosrun rosserial_arduino serial_node.py _port:=/dev/ttyACM0 _baud:=115200
+The according ArduinoHardware.h is attached in arduino_ws) In order to communicate with the Arduino the following command should be played: rosrun rosserial_arduino serial_node.py _port:=/dev/ttyACM0 _baud:=115200 If a bad connection occurs test by changing Baudrate and delays in the script.